MassProspecting/.github/profile/basic-users/6-affiliates-program.md

 ![Open Affiliate Panel](../../assets/affiliates-01.png)

-Your personal affiliate link will be shown and copied instantly:
+Your personal affiliate link will be shown and copied instantly when you click on it.

 ![Affiliate Link Copied](../../assets/affiliates-02.png)